 How to Cook With Himalayan Salt

-As mentioned earlier, Himalayan salt is great for seasoning food, from appetizers, main dishes and even some desserts.
-In this Simple yet Flavorful Homemade Pickle Recipe, Himalayan salt is used for two reasons — adding flavor to the vegetables and preserving them to prolong their shelf life:
+As mentioned earlier, Himalayan salt is great for seasoning food, from appetizers to main dishes and even some desserts.
+In this Simple yet Flavorful Homemade Pickle Recipe from Naturally Savvy,23 Himalayan salt is used for two reasons — adding flavor to the vegetables and preserving them to prolong their shelf life:

 Cooking With Himalayan Salt: